Epic-Breakfast-Productions/OpenQuarterMaster/deployment/Single Host/docs/Quickstart Guide.md

     - This will setup the OQM repo, and install `oqm-captain` for you.
     - Might require installing `wget`: `sudo apt install wget`
 4. Run the main script command: `sudo oqm-captain`
-    - The first run should prompt you to do an initial install.
-Do so.
+    - The first run should prompt you to go through a setup wizard to get you going.
+It is recommended to do go through it.
     - Installation should be complete once this finishes.
 You can exit the script.
 5. You can navigate to your computer's ip or domain from a web browser to access the Open QuarterMaster tool.
     - Tip: the `oqm-captain` tool lists your ip under `Info / Status`/`Host / Base OS`
+    - Tip: if installed on a system with a GUI (Ubuntu desktop for instance), you will have app shortcuts available to you now.
+Look for "OQM"!